-Decentralized Zero-Trust IoT Data Fabric
+Decentralized Zero-Trust IoT Data Infrastructure

 If the Internet is viewed as the world circulatory system enabling fast information sharing and exchanges, the Internet of Things (IoT) is envisioned to be the world neural system enabling autonomous sensing, intelligence and response.
 In biology, the neural system coordinates actions and sensory information by transmitting signals to and from different body parts and working in tandem with the endocrine system to respond to events.
 The biological neural system consists of two main parts, the central neural system (CNS) and the peripheral neural system (PNS).
 The CNS consists of the brain and spinal cord; the PNS consists mainly of nerves that connect the CNS to every other part of the body.
-The IoT system today, equivalent to PNS connecting sensors and actuators, is individually managed by central/cloud servers of different organizations.
+The IoT system today, equivalent to PNS connecting sensors and actuators, is individually managed by isolated central/cloud servers of different organizations.
 Scalability, fault-tolerance, security and privacy are major challenges, and the interconnection of IoT systems needs a transformative approach.
 There lacks incentive and trust mechanism for different organizations to jointly build the IoT systems and share the data for larger benefits.
 For example, the pervasive Artificial Intelligence needs a large amount of data to learn and build.
 Blockchain technology sheds lights on the incentives of building trust and synergy among decentralized participants toward a bigger goal.

 Figure 1.
 Decentralized Zero-Trust IoT Data Fabric.